dataclay/cli-tools/README.md

 ### Requirements for running the Templater CLI

 #### System Requirements
 As of Templater version 2.1.8 users should invoke the Templater CLI via the `templater.ps1` file on Windows and `templater.sh` file on OSX.
+Prior to Templater 2.1.8, the launcher script was written as a Microsoft Batch script for Windows, and an AppleScript file for OSX.
+These have been deprecated and are no longer supported.

 >##### Windows Environment
 > + Windows PowerShell.
 Users should have privileges to run PowerShell scripts from the PowerShell prompt.

 >##### OSX Environments
 >+ Python—version 2.6 or later.
 All recent versions of OSX already come bundled with Python.
 Enter `python --version` at a new terminal prompt to verify installation—if you see a version number, Python is installed and ready.

-&nbsp;
->**NOTE** <br>
->Prior to Templater 2.1.8, the launcher script was written as a Microsoft Batch script for Windows, and an AppleScript file for OSX.
-These have been deprecated and are no longer supported.

 &nbsp;
 #### Project Requirements